wso2/docs-open-banking/en/docs/learn/dynamic-client-registration-configuration.md

 ## Configuring a custom DCR validator

 1. Open the `<IS_HOME>/repository/conf/deployment.toml` file.
 2. Find the following configuration and replace that with your extended class.
-By default the `DefaultRegistrationValidatorImpl` class is configured as follows:
+By default, the `DefaultRegistrationValidatorImpl` class is configured as follows:
 ````toml
 [open_banking.dcr]